Mittai: Plot

-Surya (Santhosh) and Arun (Prabha) are best friends and students living in a college hostel in Chennai.
+Surya and Arun are best friends and students living in a college hostel in Chennai.
 Arun is from a wealthy family while Surya is from a poor family.
 Surya is known for being a bad student and often gets into trouble.
-Arun then bumps into Pooja (Unni Maya) in different situations and they slowly fall in love with each other.
+Arun then bumps into Pooja in different situations and they fall in love.
 In the meantime, Surya starts receiving love letters and gifts from a person called Pavithra and he starts looking for her.
 In the letters, Pavithra convinces Surya of becoming a good student.
 Surya then changes his behaviour, studies hard and passes the exam.
 Surya becomes frustrated that he cannot meet Pavithra.
 One day, he receives a letter and a parcel from her.
 In the letter, she tells him to forget her and in the parcel, Surya finds a statue.
 Surya remembers about an incident that happened a few months ago: Surya wanted to buy the statue in a shop but it was already reserved by a woman.
 Surya believes that the woman is Pavithra and takes his friends with him to find her.
 Surya then introduces Pooja to his friends as Pavithra, leaving his friend Arun aghast.

 Arun and Pooja have an argument over the issue and Arun tells her the truth.
-A few months ago, Surya's father (Vijayakumar) begs Arun to change Surya into a good student and he promised him to do so.
+A few months ago, Surya's father begs Arun to change Surya into a good student and he promised him to do so.
 Surya being stubborn, Arun cannot convince him of studying hard.
 Arun believed that only love can convince Surya of doing so and he created the character of Pavithra.
 Arun was the one who wrote the love letters and his plan worked perfectly but his only mistake was to give Surya the statue: a gift bought by his girlfriend Pooja.
 Arun doesn't want to unveil the truth to Surya and asks Pooja to hide too.
 Surya shows possessive attitude towards Pooja and he is madly in love with her, thus making Arun uncomfortable.
-The matter gets out of hand and Surya gets engaged to Pooja.
-When Surya comes to know about their love, he becomes angry.
+The matter escalates and Surya becomes engaged to Pooja.
+When Surya learns of their love, he is angered.

 Thereafter, Surya asks Pooja to come to the registrar office.
 There, Surya apologises to Pooja and he marries another woman.
 Meanwhile, Arun comes to the registrar office with his parents and his newlywed wife.
 Pooja surprisingly accepts her faith and praises them to have sacrificed their love for their friendship.